Think of all the kitten videos you would have missed out on without the humble hyperlink.

 Each page of your site is like a Choose Your Own Adventure novel.
 You, as the author, can craft their journey.

 Answer the question, “if you’re interested in this content, you may also be interested in this.”
 If you’ve prepared customer journey maps, what stage of the decision-making process does this page cater to?
 Add links to other content at this stage, or the next one.
 Persuade the customer down the path toward conversion.
 Google Analytics can also help you identify common conversion paths.
+Read more about crafting the journey architecture.

 More internal linking tips: